Genesis of the Daleks: Filming and effects

 The same model was used for both the Kaled and the Thal domes.
 The gas attack in Part One was achieved through dry ice and green lighting.
-Some of the Thal guns were re-used props from the First Doctor (William Hartnell) serial Galaxy 4 (1965).
+Some of the Thal guns were reused props from the First Doctor (William Hartnell) serial Galaxy 4 (1965).
 The electric trolley used by the Kaleds in Part One worked in tests, but collapsed when Baker and Marter boarded it.
 The creature Harry and the Doctor glimpse at the end of Part Two was mainly a reused Ice Warrior costume, while the Thal rocket ship was a reused model from The Ambassadors of Death (1970).
 During the filming of Part Two, Miles and Chinnery had trouble fitting the gun on the Dalek.
 As a result, the scene had to be filmed in two takes, bridged with a reaction shot of the Doctor.
 Part Two is unusual in that it is one of the very few episodes not to begin with a reprise, and also the first to end in a freeze frame.
 A stunt double for Elisabeth Sladen was hired for Sarah's fall from the scaffolding, but Maloney discovered that she would be falling eight feet, while Sladen had fallen ten feet in rehearsals.
 Maloney ultimately decided to conclude the episode with a freeze frame ending.
 Maloney would use the freeze frame technique again, most notably with The Deadly Assassin.
 The third episode overran its 25-minute limit and rather than cut material out the cliffhanger was changed from Davros' speech to the Doctor being electrocuted.
 The music for the serial was recorded on 3 March 1975 and the dubbing finished the day before Part One aired.